vpxyz/php-quickhelp/README.md

 ## ISSUE

-- html table rendering inside tooltips isn't good in some cases.
+- html table rendering inside tooltips isn't good in some cases with `shr`